PatWalters/marimo_cheminformatics/README.md

 The notebooks in this repo show some examples of how to use marimo notebooks as a tool for cheminformatic analysis.
 Marimo is often referred to as a "better Jupyter notebook".
 I've found two primary advantages of marimo over Jupyter.
 - Marimo is reactive, changes to a variable in one cell will be updated all other cells containing that variable.
-- Marimo contains several native GUI components that can be integrated to easily generate interactive analyses.
+- Marimo contains several native GUI components that can be integrated to easily generate interactive analyses and dashboards.

 For more information on marimo, I'd recommend these tutorials and references.
 - [Marimo's getting started docs](https://docs.marimo.io/getting_started/)